legal

 The building was extended starting in 1902, with the design by Charles Holden, who is best known for his work on many London underground stations.
 The extension was officially opened by King Edward VII in 1904.

 The Law Society’s Hall also houses several impressive works of art, acquired over its 200-year history.
 These include a 13-panel frieze by Conrad Dressler, a World War One memorial by Gilbert Bayes, and tiles by the renowned ceramic artists, William de Morgan.
-The architect Lewis Vulliamy’s father and younger brother were renowned clockmakers, and there are six Vulliamy clocks on display within the Hall.
+The architect Lewis Vulliamy’s father and younger brother were royal clockmakers, and there are six Vulliamy clocks on display within the Hall.